kavia-common/attendance-tracker-216426-216435/attendance_frontend/ANALYZER_PROJECT_ROOT.md

-This file helps CI/mobile analyzers detect the Flutter project root.

-Project root: .
+Analyzer Project Root

+Flutter project root (relative to repository root): attendance-tracker-216426-216435/attendance_frontend

+Entrypoint file:
-Entrypoint: lib/main.dart
+lib/main.dart

+Pubspec file:
-Pubspec: pubspec.yaml
+pubspec.yaml

 Notes:
-- Ensure .env exists at project root (copy from .env.example) with MOCK_MODE=false and appropriate API_BASE_URL/REALTIME_URL/EVENTS_URL for E2E.
-- Assets include .env so Flutter can load it at runtime.
+- Run `flutter pub get` and other flutter commands from this directory.
+- Tools should not treat the repository root as a Flutter project.